 Not much was done on this first day.
-According to Mark Lewisohn’s ‘The Beatles Recording Sessions: The Official Abbey Road Studio Session Notes 1962-70,’ McCartney laid down three separate tracks of piano, running one through a Vox guitar amplifier and another recorded at half-speed.
+According to Mark Lewisohn’s The Beatles Recording Sessions: The Official Abbey Road Studio Session Notes 1962-70, McCartney laid down three separate tracks of piano, running one through a Vox guitar amplifier and another recorded at half-speed.
 These three tracks, along with a fourth track of percussion and sound effects, were bounced down – the process of combining all four tracks of tape onto one track to free up more space – on the next day.

 Over the next two and a half weeks, the Beatles would build upon McCartney’s track, also adding woodwinds and horns, but the coup de grace would come on the final session on Jan.
 17, 1967.
-Earlier in the week, McCartney had seen a performance on television of Bach’s Brandenburg Concerto No. 2 in F Major and was impressed by the piccolo trumpet playing of David Mason of the New Philharmonia.
-Mason was brought in for the session and, for the union fee of £27 and 10 shillings – roughly $45 today – recorded one of the most famous horn parts in rock history.
+Earlier in the week, McCartney had seen a performance on television of Bach’s "Brandenburg Concerto No. 2 in F Major" and was impressed by the piccolo trumpet playing of David Mason of the New Philharmonia.
+Mason was brought in for the session and, for the union fee of £27 and 10 shillings – roughly $50 today – recorded one of the most famous horn parts in rock history.

 The lyrics depict the bustling intersection in a residential neighborhood southeast of the heart of Liverpool, where Penny Lane, Allerton Road, Church Road and Heathfield Road all meet, not too far away from where John Lennon spent the first few years of his life.
 McCartney fashioned a nostalgic portrayal of the roundabout, where the lives of a barber, banker, fireman and nurse intertwine.
 The destination has since become a major tourist attraction in the city.

-"It was all based on real things; there was a bank on the corner so I imagined the banker, it was not a real person, and his slightly dubious habits and the little children laughing at him, and the pouring rain.
-The fire station was a bit of poetic license; there’s a fire station about half a mile down the road, not actually in Penny Lane, but we needed a third verse so we took that and I was very pleased with the line 'It's a clean machine.’”
+"It was all based on real things," McCartney added.
+"There was a bank on the corner so I imagined the banker – it was not a real person – and his slightly dubious habits and the little children laughing at him, and the pouring rain.
+The fire station was a bit of poetic license.
+There's a fire station about half a mile down the road, not actually in Penny Lane, but we needed a third verse so we took that and I was very pleased with the line 'It's a clean machine.’”

 To further emphasize the idea that this was a look back at their childhood, they added a line straight out of their schoolboy humor, one that went over the heads of most listeners.
-“And we put in a joke or two,” McCartney added in ‘Anthology. “'Four of fish and finger pie.'
-The women would never dare say that. except to themselves.
+“And we put in a joke or two,” McCartney added in Anthology. “'Four of fish and finger pie.'
+The women would never dare say that, except to themselves.
 Most people wouldn't hear it, but 'finger pie' is just a nice little joke for the Liverpool lads who like a bit of smut.”

-The song was released as a double A-sided single with another of those newly recorded songs, ‘Strawberry Fields Forever.’
-And while the 45 of the two songs is arguably the greatest single in rock history, it became the first Beatles single since ‘Love Me Do’ to not reach No. 1 on the British charts.
+"Penny Lane" was released with another of those newly recorded songs, "Strawberry Fields Forever."
+This double A-sided single is arguably the greatest in rock history, yet became their first since "Love Me Do" to not reach No. 1 on the British charts.
 The song that kept it out?
-‘Release Me’ by Englebert Humperdinck.
+"Please Release Me (Let Me Go)" by Englebert Humperdinck.